Super Bowl XLI: Playoffs

 Although the Colts' rushing defense looked extremely weak during the season, it ended up being a key factor on their road to the Super Bowl.
-First, Indianapolis defeated the Kansas City Chiefs 23–8, holding Chiefs running back Larry Johnson (who rushed for 1,789 yards during the season) to just 32 yards on 13 carries.
+First, the Colts defeated the Kansas City Chiefs 23–8, holding Chiefs running back Larry Johnson (who rushed for 1,789 yards during the season) to just 32 yards on 13 carries.
 Then, they defeated the Baltimore Ravens 15–6, winning on a playoff record-tying five field goals by Vinatieri and holding running back Jamal Lewis (who rushed for 1,132 yards during the season) to just 53 yards.

 Then the Colts faced their arch-rival New England Patriots in the AFC Championship Game.
 The Patriots jumped to an early 21–3 lead, but the Colts stormed back in the second half, outscoring the Patriots 32–13 with an additional field goal late in the first half.
 With 2:22 left in the game, the Colts had the ball on their own 20-yard line trailing 34–31.
-On the first four plays of the drive, Manning completed three passes, moving the ball 69 yards to the Patriots 11-yard line in just 24 seconds.
+On the first four plays of the drive, Manning completed three passes, moving the ball 69 yards to the Patriots' 11-yard line in just 24 seconds.
 Three plays later, Addai scored a 3-yard touchdown run to put them in the lead, 38–34 with only 60 seconds left in regulation.
-The Patriots responded with a drive to the Colts 45-yard line, but defensive back Marlin Jackson ended the drive with an interception to give Indianapolis the win.
+The Patriots responded with a drive to the Colts' 45-yard line, but defensive back Marlin Jackson ended the drive with an interception to give the Colts the win.
 With their 18-point comeback win, the Colts set the record for biggest comeback in AFC-NFC Conference Championship history (since tied by the 2021 Cincinnati Bengals).